 Specialized housing options offer a unique opportunity to reside with students who share similar interests within a community specifically tailored to your interests.

-Students that live in the First Generation Themed Community will:
+Students who live in the Future Health Professions-themed community will:

 Who is this community designed for: